-Motion-Triggered Lights
+Motion-Triggered Lights¶

 Let’s assume the following:

-1. You’ve got a room named entrance configured in Schedy with one or more lights as actors.
+entranceconfigured in Schedy with one or more lights as actors. - There’S a motion sensor

 Ok, let’s get started.

-2. Now, a new rule which overlais the value with "on" while a motion sensor of the current room reports motion is added.
-We place it at the top of the schedule_prepend configuration section to have it applied to all rooms as their first rule.
+"on"while a motion sensor of the current room reports motion is added.
+We place it at the top of theschedule_prependconfiguration section to have it applied to all rooms as their first rule.- x: "Mark('on', Mark.OVERLAY) if not is_empty(filter_entities('binary_sensor', motion_room=room_name, state='on')) else Next()"

-3. Add the motion sensor to the watched_entities of the entrance room.
+Add the motion sensor to the

 watched_entities: